Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/how-much-is-too-much.md

 ### Number of parts / partitions (system-wide, across all databases)

-More than several dozens thousands may lead to performance degradation.
+More than several dozens thousands may lead to performance degradation: slow starts (see https://github.com/ClickHouse/ClickHouse/issues/10087 ), and query speed degradation.

 ### Number of tables & partitions touched by a single insert